 Ka ako i te aha, ka ako ki hea?
+What to study and where?

 Universities offer a wide range of subjects to study at undergraduate level.
 The main undergraduate qualification is called a bachelor's degree and the subject you choose to specialise in is called your major.